Range Buying Guide

 A gas range is available in open burner and closed burner models.
 A gas hookup - either natural gas or liquid propane - must be available in order to use a gas range.
 These are ideal for quick cooking; cooking surfaces can be heated up in an instant for fast results.
 The oven portion also uses gas flames to create heat.

 An electric range uses electricity as its power source and usually has a less expensive purchase price.
 Electric ranges offer two cooktop surfaces: coil elements, which use coiled metal to heat the surface, and a smooth glass surface, which is great for cleaning and offers a modern look.
 The oven portion also uses electricity to create heat.

 Dual fuel ranges make use of both fuel options when cooking.
 The cooktop surface uses gas, while the oven uses electricity.
 This provides the best of the both worlds as gas is better for frying and electric is better for baking.
 Learn more about dual fuel ranges.

 Ranges by Installation Type

-These models are designed to be flush with the countertop and cabinets with no backsplash.
+Slide-in range models are designed to be flush with the countertop and cabinets with no backsplash.
 All controls are on the front.

 Ranges by Cooktop Type